Pleasure expands where shame dissolves.

 What readers are saying

 Slut Theory is those journals.
-A sex-positive feminist memoir about sexual abuse, shame, kink, desire, and becoming unapologetically yourself — written as a real diary, for every woman and man who always wished someone had the courage to publish theirs.
+A sex-positive feminist memoir about sexual abuse, shame, kink, desire, empowerment, and becoming unapologetically yourself — written as a real diary, for every woman and man who always wished someone had the courage to publish theirs.
+It is not a cleaned-up story.
+It is not a story with a tidy ending.
+It's the version where I put my name on the desire and the damage both.

 Peek inside